The Green Goddess Conversions

 And below is another 'interesting' mobile-home conversion.

-Compare the above conversion of a PRV GG (PGW 185) to this bewildering conversion that sports half of an old caravan bolted on top.
-I'm rather glad that this one wasn't initially PRV produced.
-Need I say more?
-No, I think not!
-Ed.
+Registration 188 YUH is a rather bewildering 'mobile home' conversion that sports half of an old caravan bolted on top.
+I'm rather glad that this one probably wasn't initially PRV produced (certainly a bit of fun though!
+Ed.).

 Vehicle Transporter Conversion: